small business magazines australia

 Reuters reported that Nike today filed documents in Manhattan federal court that said it has suffered economic harm and irreparable injury from Lululemon’s sale of its Blissfeel, Chargefeel Low, Chargefeel Mid and Strongfeel footwear.

-Nike has not yet released
+Nike has not yet released a public statement on the legal conflict.

 Is Your Practice Fraudulently Billing?